yocomplex/Threading/README.md

 where T_seq is the time it took the program to run sequentially and Tpar(n) is the time it took for the program to run in parallel on n threads.

+I have added a "sampleOutputThreading" to show the sum of the array from both threads